 Several responses also identified technical issues with the document, such as typos, mapping errors etc, all of which are very helpful.

 The consultation draft Falmouth Neighbourhood Development Plan was published and open for comment for 8 weeks from December 2016 to March 2017.
 Several ‘drop-in’ events were held at various locations and times around the town so that local people and businesses could discuss the Plan before making their comments.
 A short explanatory leaflet was also circulated.
 In response more than 90 people and organisations made detailed responses making many individual points.

 The Stakeholder Group is studying the response to the consultation draft and preparing the next version, which will be the one that is formally approved by the Town Council and then submitted to Cornwall Council, on its way to being ‘made’ in law and becoming an official part of the Planning framework for the area.
-The Plan draft is expected to be sent to Cornwall Council in autumn 2017.
+The Plan draft is expected to be sent to Cornwall Council in May 2018.

 As part of this work, the Stakeholder Group must write the revised Neighbourhood Development Plan so that it is in conformity with the new Cornwall Council Development Plan Document, (DPD) and in particular those policies of the DPD which relate to student accommodation.
 You can find the current draft of the DPD by following this link: Falmouth/Penryn DPD